 Getting a second opinion

-If you're not sure about a diagnosis or treatment suggested to you, you can ask for a second opinion.
+If you're not sure about a diagnosis or treatment suggested to you, you can ask for another medical professional to give a second opinion

-You can also ask the mental health professional, your GP or your care co-ordinator if they can arrange for a second opinion for you.
+You can also ask your mental health professional, your GP or your care co-ordinator if they can arrange for a second opinion for you.

-If your doctor refuses to pass on your request or the mental health service refuses to offer a second opinion or a change of health professional, contact your local Patient Advice and Liaison Service (PALS).
-They'll give you advice on what steps to take next.
+If your doctor refuses to pass on your request, or the mental health service refuses to offer a second opinion or a change of health professional, contact your local patient advice and liaison service (PALS).
+They'll give you advice on what to do next.

 Or you could ask an advocate to help you.
 Your council will be able to help you find a local advocacy service.